shardus/website-docs.shardus.com/pages/docs/examples/coin-app-template.md

 ### Import modules

-At the top of our `index.js` file, import the following modules
+At the top of our `index.js` file, import the following modules:

 ```javascript
 const fs = require('fs');